Harcourt Williams: Life and career

 One of Williams's most notable parts of this period was General Lee in John Drinkwater's Abraham Lincoln in 1919; he later switched to the role of the Chronicler in the same production.
 In 1922, in Mary Stuart by Drinkwater, he was "exquisitely repulsive" as Darnley.
 In a third historical drama by the same author he was John Hampden in Oliver Cromwell at His Majesty's in 1923, to the Cromwell of Henry Ainley.
 In 1923 he directed G K Chesterton's play Magic at the Everyman Theatre.
 In 1926 he appeared in John Barrymore's production of Hamlet at the Haymarket Theatre, as the Player King.

 In 1929, when he was forty-nine, Lilian Baylis appointed Williams as the new director of her Old Vic theatre company.
 He was responsible for engaging first John Gielgud and then Ralph Richardson to join the Old Vic as leading man.
 Over the next four years Williams directed about fifty plays for the company, also acting in many of the productions.
 He expanded the Old Vic's traditional repertoire to include modern works by Bernard Shaw and others.
 The biographer Jonathan Croall writes of Williams:

 After leaving the directorship of the Old Vic, handing over to Tyrone Guthrie after the 1933–34 season, Williams frequently accepted invitations to act with the company, for Guthrie and his successors.
-He appeared in thirty film and television roles between 1944 and 1956.
+He appeared in thirty film and television roles between 1944 and 1956, including a supporting role as the ambassador in the film classic Roman Holiday alongside Audrey Hepburn.
 In 1953 he appeared in A Day by the Sea by N.C.
 Hunter.
 Williams celebrated his golden jubilee as an actor while appearing in a long-running production of Shaw's You Never Can Tell described by The Times as "the liveliest show in town".
 He died in London after a long illness, aged 77.